2024 North Macedonian parliamentary election

 Parliamentary elections were held in North Macedonia on 8 May 2024.
 The slow pace of EU integration and corruption were the main issues during the campaign.

-The right-wing opposition coalition led by the nationalist VMRO-DPMNE party decisively won the election receiving 45% of the vote and 58 seats which were three short of an outright majority.
-The incumbent center-left coalition led by the Social Democratic Union of Macedonia lost 28 seats and collapsed to 16% of the popular vote.
-The second round of the 2024 presidential election was held on the same day which was also won by the VMRO-DPMNE candidate, Gordana Siljanovska-Davkova.
+The right-wing opposition coalition Your Macedonia, led by the nationalist VMRO-DPMNE party, decisively won the election.
+The coalition received 45% of the vote and 58 seats, 3 short of an outright majority.
+The incumbent center-left coalition led by the Social Democratic Union of Macedonia collapsed to 16% of the popular vote and lost 28 seats.
+The second round of the 2024 presidential election was held on the same day, and was won by the VMRO-DPMNE candidate, Gordana Siljanovska-Davkova.